hikasap/weird-bazooka/README.md

 # 3D Projectile Steering Demo

 This mini-game demonstrates a projectile that moves through 3D space with constant speed while the player steers by rotating the acceleration vector around the velocity direction.
 The result is a smooth, controllable arc that keeps speed and curvature radius predictable.
-The latest update adds an orbit camera, floating structures, and glowy gates so you can understand the surrounding space while carving ribbons through the air.
+The latest update adds swappable camera rigs plus a pointy projectile silhouette so you can instantly read heading while carving ribbons through the air.

 ## Features

 - Constant-speed motion (|v| is fixed)
 - Constant-magnitude acceleration that is always perpendicular to velocity
-- Orbit camera with yaw/pitch/zoom controls for exploring the world around the projectile
+- Multiple camera rigs: free-orbit (manual), chase (always behind the projectile), and a center-of-arena view you can cycle with **V**
 - Floating gates, crystalline beacons, neon floor grid, and pillars for spatial reference
 - Real-time visualization of trajectory, velocity, and acceleration vectors plus HUD metrics (speed, |a|, radius of curvature, |w|)
+- Pointy wireframe projectile that shows the current heading angle while still behaving like the classic glowing orb
 - Objective loop with glowing energy gates to chase, earn score, and set lap records
 - Lock-to-target mode (press **L**) that automatically steers the projectile toward the current gate
 - Cached geometry and a 120 FPS render loop for smoother flight and lower CPU overhead